RealToughCandy/Common_Problems_Jr_Devs_Should_Know/README.md

 The purpose of this repo is two-fold.

-## One, to illustrate the expectations of employers and those involved in the hiring process.
+## One, to illustrate the expectations of employers, those involved in the hiring process, and those who supervise juniors.

 ## Two, to help prepare aspiring and junior developers for a job in software.